Serampore Mission Press: Vernacular publications

-Ram Bosoo under the persuasion of Carey wrote the History of King Pritapadityu and was published in July 1801.
-This is the first prose work printed in Bengali.
+Ramarama Boshoo (also known as Ram Ram Boshoo or Rama Basu) under the persuasion of Carey wrote The History of Raja Pritapadityu which was published in July 1801.
+This was the Press's first prose work printed in Bengali.
 Towards the end of 1804 Hetopudes, the first Sanskrit work to be printed was published.
 In 1806 the original Sanskrit Ramayana with a prose translation and explanatory notes compiled by Carey and Mr Marshman was published.

 Historical books in Sanskrit, Hindi, Maratha and Ooriya were nearly printed by 1812.
 Assamese and Kasmiri historical books were published in 1832.
-A Grammar of the Bengali Language compiled by Carey was first published in 1801.
-Carey's Bengali dictionary in three volumes was first published in 1825.
-Other texts published in Bengali are The Butrisha-Singhasun in 1802, Bengali translations from the original Sanskrit of The Moogdhubodha and The Hitopudesha, Raja Vuli in 1838, The Gooroodukhina in 1818 and a Bengali translation of a collection of Sanskrit phrases titled Kubita Rutnakar.
+A Grammar of the Bengali Language, compiled by Carey, was first published in 1801.
+Carey's A Dictionary of the Bengalee Language in three volumes was first published in 1815-25.
+Other texts published in Bengali included the Buttrish Singhasun, or, The Thirty-two Imaged Throne in 1802, Bengali translations from the original Sanskrit of Vopadeva's Mugdhabodha in 1809, the Hitopadesa in 1802, Rajavuli in 1808, the Gooroodukhina in 1818 and a Bengali translation of a collection of Sanskrit phrases titled Kubita Rutnakar.
 In 1826 A Dictionary and Grammar of the Bhotanta or Bhutan Language was published.
 A Comparative Vocabulary of the Burman, Malayau and Thai Languages was published in 1810 in Malay, Siamese and Burmese.
-The original Chinese text with a translation of The Works of Confucius was published in 1809.
+The original Chinese text with a translation of the works of Confucius was published in 1809.
 A geographical treatise called Goladhya was published.
 The second edition of Sankhya Pruvuchuna Bhashya in Sanskrit was published in 1821.

-The Serampore missionaries decided to publish the Bengali newspaper Samachar Durpun to study the pulse of the public authorities.
-They started with ‘Dik-darshan’, a monthly magazine which received approbation.
+In 1818 the Serampore missionaries decided to publish the Bengali newspaper Samachar Darpan to study the pulse of the public authorities.
+They started with Digdarshan, a monthly magazine which received approbation.
 There was a bilingual (English-Bengali) and a Bengali edition.